roylee17/monitor/docs/quick-start.md

 # Quick Start Guide

-This guide walks you through setting up a testnet, creating a consumer chain, and verifying it's working correctly.
+This guide walks you through setting up a devnet, creating a consumer chain, and verifying it's working correctly.

 ```bash
 make quick-start